Posted on 4 January 2021

-This time of year can be difficult.
-The NHS estimates that the winter blues, or seasonal affective disorder (SAD), affects around 2 million people in the UK - so you’re not alone.
+This time of year can be difficult at the best of times, not least during a worldwide pandemic.
+The NHS estimates that the winter blues, or seasonal affective disorder (SAD), affects around two million people in the UK - so you’re not alone.

 It’s thought that the winter blues are caused by your body’s reaction to a lack of daylight - so go outside, especially at midday when light levels are at their highest, and sit by a window when you’re indoors.
-Explore campus at lunchtime - visit campus landmarks, view art on campus, walk the solar system, check out the campus tree trail and record wildlife sightings on campus!
+If you're in York you could explore campus - visit campus landmarks, view art on campus, walk the solar system, check out the campus tree trail and record wildlife sightings on campus!

 Being cold can make you depressed.
 Wear warm clothes, eat hot food and drink that coffee!